PerfunctoryOrator/py-pwd-manager/README.md

 # Password Manager

-A simple password manager written in Python that allows users to securely store and generate passwords.
+A simple password manager written in Python that allows users to store and generate passwords

 ## Features
 - Securely stores passwords using `pickle`